divonlan/genozip/docs/dvcf-rendering.rst

 **REF**

 Genozip checks whether the Luft reference matches REF\ :subscript:`prim` or one of the ALT\ :subscript:`prim` alleles.
-For Indels it does so by counting the number of repeats to the right of variant.
+For indels it does so by counting the number of repeats to the right of variant.
 It reverse-complements if XSTRAND=X.

-If an Indel is reverse-complemented, it is also left-anchored, for example:
+If an indel is reverse-complemented, it is also left-anchored, for example:

   | ``POS=10 REF=ACG ALT=A`` Original Deletion